ahoys/Actionbuilder/README.md

 ### Waypoint
 Waypoints control the spawned units.
 For example a waypoint may order the spawned units to find the closest player.

 There can be multiple waypoints synchronized to a one portal.
-Waypoints can also be synchronized to eachother, creating randomization.
+Waypoints can also be synchronized to each other, creating randomization.